MerrionComputing/EventsSourcing-on-Azure-Functions/README.md

    }
 ```
 All of the properties of these two attributes are set to *AutoResolve* so they can be set at run time.

+## Chosen technologies

+Because an event stream is an inherently append only system the storage technology underlying it is [AppendBlob](https://docs.microsoft.com/en-us/rest/api/storageservices/append-block) - a special type of Blob storage which only allows for blocks to be appended to the end of the blob.
+Each blob can store up to 50,000 events and the container path can be nested in the same way as any other Azure Blob storage.

+For higher volume streams there will be an Azure [Tables](https://docs.microsoft.com/en-us/rest/api/storageservices/summary-of-table-service-functionality) back end that can be used instead of AppendBlob.

+The [azure functions](https://azure.microsoft.com/en-us/services/functions/) code is based on version 2.0 of the azure functions SDK and is written in C#.

 ## Comparison to other event sourcing technologies